mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 Our core values include transparency (our work is public most of the time); creating a safe, high-trust team; building incredible developer experiences; maintaining a healthy working environment; and helping to deliver web experiences that feel amazing to use on every device and connection type.

-Material-UI started back in 2015 to unify React and Material Design.
-Today, Material-UI has grown to become one of the world's most popular React UI libraries – backed by a vibrant community of more than 1M developers in over 180 countries.
+Material-UI started back in 2014 to unify React and Material Design.
+Today, Material-UI has grown to become one of the world's most popular React UI libraries, backed by a vibrant community of more than 1M developers in over 180 countries.

 ## Details of the Role